dylan-profiler/compressio/README.md

 When your data is not randomly distributed, it can be compressed ([Theory](https://simonbrugman.nl/2020/04/02/searching-for-neural-networks-with-low-kolmogorov-complexity.html#kolmogorov-complexity)).

-Data that consists mostly of a single value can be more efficiently stores in [sparse data structures](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.arrays.SparseArray.html#pandas.arrays.SparseArray), which are provided by pandas by default.
+Low cardinality data can often be more efficiently stored using [sparse data structures](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.arrays.SparseArray.html#pandas.arrays.SparseArray), which are provided by pandas by default.
-The sparse data structure is more efficient in this case by storing the predominant value only once and instead keeping indices for all other values.
+These structures offer efficiency by storing the predominant values only once and instead keeping indices for all other values.

-Optimization of data structures is not limited to sparse arrays.
-For example [run-length encoding (RLE)](https://www.dlsi.ua.es/~carrasco/papers/RLE%20-%20Run%20length%20Encoding.html) can be used to compress sequential data.
+Data structure optimization is not limited to sparse arrays but instead include numerous domain specific opportunities such as[run-length encoding (RLE)](https://www.dlsi.ua.es/~carrasco/papers/RLE%20-%20Run%20length%20Encoding.html) which can be applied to compress sequential data.
-We take note that a pandas-specific third-party implementation is under development: [RLEArray](https://github.com/JDASoftwareGroup/rle-array).
+We note that a pandas-specific third-party implementation is currently under development: [RLEArray](https://github.com/JDASoftwareGroup/rle-array).

 ## Usage

 ### Installation

-You can install compressio through pip:
+You can easily install compressio with pip:

 ```
 pip install compressio
 ```

-Alternatively, you can clone this github repository:
+Or, alternatively, install from source.

 ```
 git clone https://github.com/dylan-profiler/compressio.git
 ```

-### Compressing DataFrames
+### Examples

 ![Compressing DataFrames](images/compressio.png)

-The notebook [here](examples/notebooks/Compressio.ipynb) contains an example to get you started.
-Several other Jupyter notebooks are available in the [examples directory](examples/notebooks/).
+There are a collection of example notebooks to play with in the [examples directory](examples/notebooks/) with a quick start notebook available[here](examples/notebooks/Compressio.ipynb).

 ## Optimizing strings in pandas